hearvox/unreliable-news/topics/evidence.md

 - [ ] *To-do:*  Harvest Wikipedia website pages from Wikipedia's <a href="">List of fake news websites</a>, OpenSources notes, and the Is It Fake News? database (site now offline).

-## Links to fact-checker pages for sites
+## Links to fact-checker archives for sites
-Link to any fact-checking archives (e.g., tags) for unreliable sites at:
+Link to any fact-checking archives for unreliable sites at:
-* FactCheck.org
+* FactCheck.org (tags)
-* Lead Stories
+* Lead Stories (search)
-* MBFC (get site's levels for Conspiracy and Pseudoscience)
+* Media Bias/Fact Check (pages, get site's levels for Conspiracy and Pseudoscience)
-* PolitiFact
+* PolitiFact ("People" pages)
-* Snopes
+* Snopes (tags)
-* Truth or Fiction
+* Truth or Fiction (tags?)

-- [ ] *To-do:*  Harvest tags/categories at fact-check sites (via WP REST API; wget for PF) then add archive URLs for any that match indexed sites.
+- [ ] *To-do:*  Harvest tags/categories at fact-check sites (via WP REST API or wget) then add archive URLs for any that match indexed sites.
 - [ ] *To-do:*  Talk to fact-checkers about tagging (machine-readable).

 ## Tags